Kalyani Stadium: About

-It is the home stadium of Mohun Bagan A.C., East Bengal F.C of the I-League.
+It is the home stadium of Mohun Bagan, East Bengal of the I-League.
 It has emerged as an alternative location to Kolkata for holding numerous I-League, Calcutta Football League football matches and other sporting events.
 Kalyani Stadium hosts national and international level football matches.

-The Kolkata-based clubs like Mohun Bagan, East Bengal FC and Mohammedan S.C. use Kalyani Stadium as their home ground in some national and regional league matches.
-It is also currently used by Inter Kashi FC.
+The Kolkata-based clubs like Mohun Bagan, East Bengal and Mohammedan use Kalyani Stadium as their home ground in some national and regional league matches.
+It is also currently used by Inter Kashi.

 A swimming pool and well-equipped gymnasium are attached with the said Stadium.
 The stadium also has floodlights to support night matches.

 Presently the stadium has been re-modelled with full-fledged modern structure and 5 storied gallery with added facilities.